The Builder extension for Projects launches Builder's Visual Editor directly from any Visual Studio Code editor, including Cursor and Windsurf.

 In the video below, a prompt is provided to Builder's plugin that suggests the creation of new reports and graphs at a particular route.
 These reports and graphs are added to the page, using the repository's color scheme and brand style.
 The changes are then committed to the codebase through VS Code's Source Control panel.

-To use Fusion within your codebase, but without a Visual Editor, choose the Coding Agent Chat option after clicking the Builder extension.
+To use Builder within your codebase, but without a Visual Editor, navigate to the Chat tab after clicking the Builder extension.
 This opens a panel where you can work with the AI on your codebase.

 During the first launch, the extension prompts to authenticate with the Builder account and authorize a Builder Space.
 A browser window opens with the Builder authorization page.